cn0047/stash/ed/react/README.md

 }
 ````

+To pass data through the component tree without having to pass props down into each component - use `context`.

+Uncontrolled Component - (use a `ref`) gets form values from the DOM.

+Reconciliation - all path from virtual DOM to the actual DOM.

 Conditionally render React elements: `{showHeader && <Header />}`.

 Convert false, true, null, undefined to string: `<div>My JavaScript variable is {String(myVariable)}.</div>`.